mahraz-hasnat/python-basic-codes/README.md

 # Crash-course22_Python
-All of my codes from begining to advance, that I learned in "IT Automation with Python" will be uploaded here.
+All of my codes that I have done in the process of learning "IT Automation with Python" will be uploaded here.